 This pressure is Not assessed but evidence is presented where available.
-The following review discusses impacts at higher concentrations than the pressure benchmark.

 Reports of the effects of synthetic chemicals on Hediste diversicolor illustrate that the intolerance of the species is highly dependent upon the molecular structure of the chemical, which determines the chemicals properties and use.
 For example: